 HOW TO WRITE A SUCCESSFUL APPLICATION FOR ‘VIP1’ & ‘ENGAGE’ GRANT FUNDING

-NSERC launched its new Engage Grant funding initiative at the start of 2010.
-Since that time, almost 3,000 Engage Grants have been awarded across the country, meaning that, on average, about 20 new Engage Grants are awarded every week to Canadian university researchers who want to begin a first-time collaboration with a new industry partner.
-With a success ratio of better than 85%, Engage represents an excellent opportunity for academic researchers to lay the groundwork for new, long-term collaborations with partners from Canadian industry.
+NSERC* launched its new ‘Engage Grant’ funding initiative at the start of 2010.
+Since that time, almost 5,000 Engage Grants have been awarded across the country.
+On average, 20 new Engage Grants are awarded every week.
+With a success ratio of better than 85%, Engage makes it easy for academic researchers to start new, long-term collaborations with partners from Canadian industry.
 Engage requires no cash contribution from the industry partner, involves minimal paperwork, has no application deadlines, and returns a funding decision from NSERC in 6 weeks.

 (* Natural Sciences & Engineering Research Council - the federal fund-granting agency for academic research in engineering and natural sciences)

 In late 2012, NSERC began a multi-agency collaboration – dubbed ‘VIP1’ – with the Ontario Centres of Excellence (OCE) and other agencies in which Engage Grant funding became available in combination with additional funding by way of a single proposal and application.
 With proper planning and execution of the application, VIP1 allows researchers and their industry partners to expand a six-month, $25,000 Engage activity into a twelve-month, $50,000+ activity.
 VIP1 also extends the scope of eligible activities and expenses, so that previously-ineligible items such as conference travel, publication costs, and market research may now be carried out in conjunction with an Engage research activity.
 (Note: VIP1 requires a $5,000 cash and $15,000 in-kind contribution from the industry partner, but leverages these with $20,000 - $25,000 in OCE cash).